iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 Which of the following is the analyst's approach to problem solving?
 - Verify that the benefits of solving the problem outweigh the costs
-- Then define the requirements for olving the problem
+- Define the requirements for solving the problem

 During the requirements definition stage of developing an information system, the project team will consist mostly of ________ and ________.
 - Business analysts
-- systems analysts
+- Systems analysts

 Dentoin Pharmaceuticals requires an information system to support its new assembly line.
 The management has assigned a team of ten members to plan this project.
 Which of the following will be the first major task for this team?
 - Defining the system goals and scope